List of Family Matters characters: Waldo Geraldo Faldo, Jr.

-Played by Shawn Harrison (1990–1996; 1997).
+Played by Shawn Harrison (main; seasons 4–7, recurring; seasons 2–3).

 For most of the time that Waldo was featured on the show, he was a friend of Eddie Winslow (the son of the show's main characters, Carl and Harriette Winslow) and the Winslows' quintessential nerdy neighbor, Steve Urkel.
 When he was introduced in the season two episode "Requiem for an Urkel," he started off as Willie Fuffner's friend but though he generally had no ill intent and was not quite the bully that Willie was, he still nonetheless ignorantly followed Willie's lead.
 The two got arrested for bringing alcohol to a party in "Life of the Party," and Waldo presumably ended their friendship afterwards out of guilt for nearly endangering Urkel.
 His character was rewritten as a good guy and to serve as a friend of Eddie's.
 Like Steve Urkel (the show's most famous character), Waldo was an outlandish, almost surrealistic person.
 While Steve was the resident nerd, Waldo was the resident idiot.
 Waldo eventually reached a point in his lack of intelligence to where he even manages to annoy Steve.
 In the season three episode "Food, Lies and Videotape," Waldo was discovered to be an excellent chef.
 It is later revealed that Waldo did not learn how to walk, until he was 10.
-He dated Laura's best friend Maxine for many seasons (beginning with the season four episode "Pulling Teeth") until breaking up with her in season eight's "Love Triangle" after he left for culinary school (In real life, the actor who plays Waldo said his contract expired).
+He dated Laura's best friend Maxine for many seasons (beginning with the season four episode "Pulling Teeth") until breaking up with her in season eight's "Love Triangle" after he left for culinary school (In real life, Shawn Harrison said his contract expired).
 He is also mentioned to have a sister named Quesadilla.
 Waldo says when asked why his sister was given that name that it was because she was born at a Taco Bell and his parents weighed over naming her either Quesadilla or Burrito Grande ("And that's a stupid name!" as he quipped regarding the latter).
 His extended family includes cousins such as American Gladiator Sabre (who, as a favor to settle a dispute between Carl and Steve, got them to compete against each other on the show), a short-statured but good-natured cousin named Babalabadingdong (whom he'd set Laura up with on a blind date), one of the members of the R&B group Portrait (who'd made Waldo promise to not reveal that they were related when the group was performing at a school dance), his aunt Bababababara-Ann (Babalabadingdong's mother), His aunt Velveeta and her husband, Jalapeño and another uncle whose head is in a jar in a science lab at Harvard University.